Remove alcohol and other drugs, change behaviors that trigger substance use, and learn new ways to function in society that support your recovery.

 Different types of rehab are available depending on your situation.
 Learn about inpatient, outpatient, residential and recovery housing options.

 Rehab is not for everybody.
 Consult with a medical professional to learn about your treatment options.

 Addiction comes in many forms, and so does recovery.
-“Rehab” is a general term for intensive, supervised programs designed to help people stop using drugs or alcohol and give them the tools they need to live a healthy life.
+“Rehab," short for "rehabilitation," is a general term for intensive, supervised programs designed to help people stop using alcohol and other drugs and give them the tools they need to live a healthy life.

 Inpatient and outpatient rehab programs focus on helping participants adopt healthier ways to think and live substance free.
 Specialty rehab is also available for those looking for a program that caters to a specific age range, gender, or religious affiliation.

 Cost is a concern for many people.
 Insurance plans, loans, and scholarships are available to help cover rehab costs.

 Rehab helps you not only to become drug-free, but also to stay drug-free — and get back the parts of your life that you may have lost.
 Many rehab programs offer job training and other support services to prepare you to lead a stable and fulfilling life after rehab.

 No matter what type of rehab you choose, it can help put you on a path to lifelong recovery.

 Content reviewed by Dr. Jasleen Salwan, MD, MPH, FASAM, February 2023.